 You can substitute canned peaches for fresh peaches if they are well-drained.
 You'll need about 1 ½ to 2 cups of fruit.

-This crumble bar recipe works with other fruit, too.
+This oatmeal crumble bar recipe works with other fruit, too.
 Try it with apricots, nectarines or blueberries!

 Lining your baking pan with parchment paper makes the bars easy to remove.
 Leave a slight overhang on either side so you can gently lift out the whole batch, then transfer to a cutting board to slice after refrigerating.